mihirgathani/TLDW/docs/Component_Specifications.md

 **Assumptions**: The given transcript will be detailed enough to create a relevant summary, and GPT API has a valid key and quota.\
 **How it uses other components**: Uses the Youtube Transcript Component to obtain YouTube video Transcript to summarize\

-The diagram below depicts the interactions of the components in the YouTube Transcript Module.
+The diagram below depicts the interactions of the components in the Summarization Module.
+In this module, the user has selected to see a summary of the YouTube Video.
+If this is the case, then the system will use the Youtube Transcript Module first to obtain a transcript, and will then pass it to the Bard API.
+The Bard API will take in the transcript and return the summarized text to the system.
+The system will then display the summary to the user.

 ![image](summarizer_module.png)

 ## Final Diagram

 Putting all of the above components together will complete our application.
-Below you can find a diagram of how our modules and components will interact with each other in a potential user workflow.
+Below, you can find a diagram of how our modules and components will interact with each other in a potential user workflow.

 ![image](final_diagram.png)